-Normally an application for legal aid will be as straightforward as explaining to the judge that you are unemployed and give them details of your social welfare payments, or if you are on a low income, your salary.
+Normally an application for legal aid will be as straightforward as explaining to the judge that you are unemployed and giving them details of your social welfare payments, or if you are on a low income, your salary.
 Sometimes the judge will ask a prosecuting Garda if the Gardaí have any objections to legal aid being granted.
 The Gardaí will rarely object unless they have proof that you are being untruthful to the court about your means.

-In the case of a young person the court will look at the means of the parents or guardian to see if they can afford to pay for the legal advice.
+In the case of a young person, the court will look at the means of the parents or guardian to see if they can afford to pay for the legal advice.

 The court may require a written statement from you setting out your income, family circumstances and any other relevant details.
 This written statement must be made on a form which is available from the District Court clerk at the District Court offices.

 It is an offence for you to knowingly make a false statement or a false representation either verbally or in writing or to conceal any important fact from the judge in relation to your application for legal aid.
-If you are found guilty of this offence you are liable on conviction to a class C fine or to imprisonment for up to six months (or to both).
+If you are found guilty of this offence you are liable on conviction to a class C fine or to imprisonment for up to 6 months (or to both).

 So, for example, if you tell a judge that you are unemployed (and are granted legal aid) but it later transpires that you were working at the time, you are guilty of an offence.